Frank Deig: Early life and education

-Deig was born on September 20, 1909, in Black Township, Indiana.
-He first attended St. Matthew Parochial School before transferring to Mount Vernon Senior High School.
+Francis J. Deig was born in c.
+1909 and grew up in the Mount Vernon, Indiana, area.
+He first attended St. Matthew Parochial School before transferring to Mount Vernon High School.
 He later transferred a second time to Jasper Academy, where he starred in football, basketball, and baseball.
 He had a batting average of .484 as a senior at Jasper Academy, a record that was still standing by 1949.
 After graduating from there, Deig enrolled at Marquette University.
-He played basketball and football at Marquette, and in the latter earned All-American honors as well as All-Western honors.
+He played football at Marquette and reportedly earned All-American honors as well as All-Western honors.
+At Marquette, he played from 1928 to 1930 as a fullback, gaining a reputation as a hard-hitter.
+As a senior in 1930, he scored five touchdowns and placed second on the team in scoring with 30 points.
+At the conclusion of his collegiate career, he was selected for the Dixie Classic all-star game.